 The FODMAP diet can beat bloating forever.
 Get the lowdown...

-FODMAP is the new buzzword in diet and health.
 FODMAP is an acroynm for a whole load of scientific names for a group of carbs, which your body ferments during digestion.
-Although some people can cope with this without any problems, others (up to 45% of us) really struggle – and that can mean a whole host of really unpleasant symptoms.
+Although some people can cope with this without any problems, others (up to 45% of us) really struggle - and that can mean a whole host of really unpleasant symptoms.

 Think bloating, pain, gas and sudden and unpredictable changes in your bowel habit.
 These are all symptoms associated with irritable bowel syndrome (IBS).
 IBS is notoriously difficult to treat, but the FODMAP approach is a real breakthrough, giving up to 70% of sufferers real, lasting relief.